 Peter is a device driver expert, with extensive experience in high-performance and complex driver solutions.
 He has been responsible for the design, review, specification, or development of hundreds of Windows drivers throughout his career.
 Peter has been an invited speaker at nearly every major industry forum including the Windows Hardware Engineering Conference (WinHEC), Intel Developer’s Forum (IDF, where he won an award as a top speaker), and Microsoft’s Driver Development Conference.
 Peter is a co-author of Windows NT Device Driver Development (MTP, 1998) and has published dozens of articles in The NT Insider.

-Peter has been a Microsoft Most Valuable Professional (MVP) since 2003.
-He is currently an MVP in both the File Systems Storage and Windows Hardware Engineering.
-Peter has been granted 8 patents in relevant technology areas.
+Peter was a Microsoft Most Valuable Professional (MVP) from 2003 until his withdrawal from the program in 2019.
+He was an MVP in both the File Systems Storage and Windows Hardware Engineering.
+Peter has been granted several patents in relevant technology areas.

 Peter regularly teaches OSR’s WDF as well as the Internals and Software Drivers seminars, and is one of the authors of OSR’s Developer’s Blog.

 Scott Noone: Engineering Partner